- Daily & Weekly newsletters

 Belgium has an army of 2,000 "contact tracers" whose job is to call people with a positive coronavirus test and identify the people with whom they have recently been in contact.
 The people they identify will be invited for a test - and told to self-isolate for two weeks if the result is positive.

 The contact tracing operation is regionalised, with 600 tracers in Wallonia, 200 in Brussels and 1,200 in Flanders.
 Most of the tracers work in a call centre, but some are field workers whose job is to visit people who cannot be reached by phone.
+The significant increase in the number of coronavirus infections in Brussels is putting pressure on the region's contact-tracing effort.
+It's a similar picture in Wallonia, where call centre workers had to contact 2,734 people on Monday alone, and only managed to reach 1,026 of them.
+In Brussels, 60% of calls were successful on Sunday and 53% on Monday.
+Both regions are urgently recruiting extra staff to cope with the increased workload.

 For Belgium's contact tracing efforts to be effective, each of us needs to start noting down our daily contacts.
 "Make it a habit to take note of the people with whom you have close contact," wrote virologist Emmanuel André on Twitter.
 "That way, in case you get sick, these people will be able to receive support."